BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

       debug:
         var: vpc_subnets_facts

 ```

 Now run it.
-It'll print all your `subnets` in the region.
+It will print all your `subnets` in the region.

 ```bash
 ansible-playbook test_ec2_playbook.yml
 ```

 If you have something like this, you're all good ! (if you see warnings, ignore them).

 ```bash
 [...]
                 "id": "subnet-e6bd14bc",
                 "ipv6_cidr_block_association_set": [],